 Q: Which benefits must be taxed as wages for 2% shareholders?

 A: Medical, Dental, Vision, HSAs, and more must be taxed as wages.
-Review Publication 15-B to view all a full list of benefits that are treated as wages.
+Review Publication 15-B to view a full list of benefits that are treated as wages.

-Q: What if a 2% shareholder status changes part way through the year?
+Q: What if a 2% shareholder status changes partway through the year?

 A: Change the 2% shareholder status in the employee's account.
 Employees who are 2% shareholders at any point during the year, must be taxed as such for the entire year.